Strain at a gnat and swallow a camel

 “There was an old lady who swallowed a cow, to catch the dog, to catch the cat, to catch the bird, to catch the spider, that wriggled and wiggled and tickled inside her.
 She swallowed the spider to catch the fly.
 I don’t know why she swallowed the fly – Perhaps she’ll die!”
 (Traditional Nursery Rhyme)

-Children love the daft imagery and sing along with glee.
+Children love this daft imagery and sing along with glee.
 No-one thinks that there is a class of “old lady” who are being “got at” with the nursery rhyme.
-No-one could be as stupid as this “old lady” surely!
+No-one could be as stupid as this “old lady”, surely!

 Yet the picture Jesus paints is equally absurd.
-And Jesus thinks that there are people who fit the mould.
+Jesus thinks that there are people who fit the mould.
 What’s even more shocking is that they are the most straight-laced, respectable people in society.
-But Jesus says they are plain ridiculous.
+But Jesus describes them as plain ridiculous.

 So what does He do?
 He ridicules them.
 Relentlessly.
 That is the whole point of Matthew 23.

-It’s been said that the mind is not so much a debating chamber as a portrait gallery.
+The mind has been compared more closely to a portrait gallery than a debating chamber.
 Certainly Jesus is a master of the striking image.
 He paints evocative verbal pictures that linger long in the imagination.
 Just consider how He exposes the hypocrisy of the Pharisees in this chapter:

 This catalogue of double-standards is shocking: